 Born in Lima, Peru, in 1586, by all accounts, Isabel Flores de Oliva was a beautiful infant, a beautiful child, a beautiful young woman.
 With a Puerto Rican father and an indigenous mother of Incan ancestry, she inherited the fine features and fair complexion that marked that combination of lineages.
-The fourth of eleven children, she was named Isabel after her grandmother; but to her grandmother’s chagrin, the child became known as “Rose” even as a newborn because of an event when her mother, a young servant, and several other women witnessed the appearance of a rose on the infant’s face as she slept.
+The fourth of ten children, she was named Isabel after her grandmother; but to her grandmother’s chagrin, the child became known as “Rose” even as a newborn because of an event when her mother, a young servant, and several other women witnessed the appearance of a rose on the infant’s face as she slept.
 While her grandmother Isabel continued to object strenuously, the change of name was finally settled when Lima’s sainted Archbishop Turibius formally gave her the name Rose at her confirmation.
 (As you might imagine, Grandma Isabel was not happy about that!)

 But Rose’s physical beauty paled in comparison to her spiritual beauty.
 What made her such a spiritual beauty?